krisub/krisub/README.md

 ## Goals 📌
 **My future career goal is to develop software that will benefit people around the world while being easily accessible.
 Every project I create endeavors towards this intention.
 I'm currently searching for SWE Full-Stack, ML/AI, or Data Science internship roles for Summer 2025!
 If you have experiential opportunities for me, please email [krithi.subra@gmail.com](mailto:krithi.subra@gmail.com).**

+## Currently I'm...
+**an ML Fellow at Google via Break Through Tech!
+I'm working on developing a machine learning model that can use past YouTube trending analytics and make a prediction on the number of views a YouTube video is likely to get in the future.**

 ## Tech Stack 🤓
 ### Languages
 - **Java | Python | C**